certtools/intelmq-tutorial/lesson-3.md

 ## Starting bots interactively

 To have a look what bots actually do and for testing purposes it is often useful to start bots in foreground with detailed logging.
 This is what `intelmqctl run` is for.
-Details can be found in the documenation of [intelmqctl](https://intelmq.readthedocs.io/en/latest/guides/intelmqctl.html#run) and with `intelmqctl run -h`. `-h` or `--help` are also available for the various subcommands.
+Details can be found in the documentation of [intelmqctl](https://intelmq.readthedocs.io/en/maintenance/user/intelmqctl.html#run) and with `intelmqctl run -h`. `-h` or `--help` are also available for the various subcommands.

 Find out how you can check what country the IP address `131.130.254.77` is in, according to the previously configured MaxMind Geolocation lookup bot.
 But do not actually insert this data to the processing pipeline of IntelMQ.